Causal fermion systems

 The theory of causal fermion systems is an approach to describe fundamental physics.
 It provides a unification of the weak, the strong and the electromagnetic forces with gravity at the level of classical field theory.
-Moreover, it gives quantum mechanics as a limiting case and has revealed close connections to quantum field theory.
+Moreover, it gives quantum mechanics and quantum field theory as limiting cases.
 Therefore, it is a candidate for a unified physical theory.

 Instead of introducing physical objects on a preexisting spacetime manifold, the general concept is to derive spacetime as well as all the objects therein as secondary objects from the structures of an underlying causal fermion system.
 This concept also makes it possible to generalize notions of differential geometry to the non-smooth setting.
 In particular, one can describe situations when spacetime no longer has a manifold structure on the microscopic scale (like a spacetime lattice or other discrete or continuous structures on the Planck scale).
 As a result, the theory of causal fermion systems is a proposal for quantum geometry and an approach to quantum gravity.

 Causal fermion systems were introduced by Felix Finster and collaborators.